clicknium/clicknium-docs/doc/api/python/exceptions/invalidselecteditemerror.md

 - extends: [InvalidOperationError](./doc/api/python/exceptions/invalidoperationerror.md)

-**InvalidSelectedItemError is raised when a method call is valid for the object, but the set value is invalid for the object's current value.
-Eg: can not select an invalid item for selecting item method.**
+**InvalidSelectedItemError is raised when the item to be selected is invalid for the object's current state.**

-## Constructor<!-- {docsify-ignore} -->
 - [message](#message)
 - [stacktrace](#stacktrace)
 - [item](#item)